Jose Antonio Vargas joins Cleveland Public Library for Writers & Readers

 Festival Guest Relations Ambassador Madoka Ozaki and her family live in the Akron area.
 Originally from Japan, they have lived in Tuscaloosa, Atlanta, Salt Lake City, London (Ontario), and Grand Rapids.
 Northeast Ohio is Madoka’s favorite, since she thinks it offers a perfect combination of all the good in all the places they've lived.
 She writes:

 There are so many reasons why we fell in love with Cleveland.
 I found many very authentic Chinese, Korean or Vietnamese restaurants or grocery stores.
-A big plus to know that our fellow Asian immigrants have long been thriving here.
+A big plus to know that our fellow Asian International Newcomers have long been thriving here.
 Cleveland is old and new; conservative and progressive, traditional and multicultural.
 Cleveland is deep, curious and magnanimous.
 We are so happy to call it our new home.

 The 42nd CIFF opened on April 4 at the Connor Palace Theatre with the charming Irish film THE DRUMMER AND THE KEEPER.
 Director Nick Kelly, producer Kate McColgan, and lead actor Jacob McCarthy came in from Dublin and were blown away by the love Clevelanders showed them everywhere they went.
 Nick recalls: